jsumners/hapi-marko/Readme.md

     * `enabled` (bool): enables Marko's hot reloading for quickly developing templates.
 This should not be used in production.
 Default: `false`
     * `delay` (number): how long *hapi-marko*'s file watcher waits when hot reloading is enabled before it processes the change.
-This let's editors do their thing before the reload occurs
+This let's editors do their thing before the reload occurs.
+Default: `2500`
     * `watchFiles` (array): an array of [glob][glob] patterns to match for the file watcher.
 Matched templates will be monitored for changes and reloaded accordingingly.
 This is useful when you use included templates.